Top 5 anti-aging herbs

 Red Korean Ginseng

 - Ginseng has been used for thousands of years in Asian countries to treat inflammation, infections, wounds, chronic fatigue, type II diabetes and sexual dysfunction.
 Now there’s evidence that Korean red ginseng (Panax ginseng) might have anti-aging effects as well.

 The active ingredients in ginseng, called ginsenosides or panaxosides, are steroid gycosides.
 Korean red ginseng has more than 30 different ginsenosides.
 It also has salicylic acid (which is in aspirin), caffeic acid (in coffee) and vitamins A, B1, B2, B12, C and E.

-Gingseng is one of the most researched herbs to date and the most common used in traditional chinese medicine.
+Ginseng is one of the most researched herbs to date and the most commonly used in traditional Chinese medicine.
 Making it hard to ignore the amazing benefits of this herb.
 To learn more about this herb check out this page and learn from the experts (link).

 The ginger family

 Ginger is a very versatile anti-aging herb that’s been used for thousands of years in traditional Chinese and Ayurvedic medicine.
 Ginger is commonly discussed on this website as a great libido booster.
 This anti-aging herb is a good source of many nutrients, including potassium, magnesium, copper, manganese, and vitamin B6; however, the majority of its benefits for anti-aging nutrition come from its special phytonutrients called gingerols.

 Ginger extracts have been shown to have both antioxidant, anti-inflammatory and anti-tumor effects on cells.
 Studies have shown that Gingerols, the main active components in ginger and the ones responsible for its distinctive flavor, may also inhibit the growth of human colorectal cancer cells, suggests research presented at the Frontiers in Cancer Prevention Research, a major meeting of cancer experts in 2003.